Accessibility Tools

 For more information, visit Student Finance England.

 School Direct “salaried” trainees do receive a salary.
 This is an on-the-job programme that allows you to qualify as a teacher and pays a salary while you work.
-As an unqualified teacher, you will be paid a taxable income of £18,169 (2020-2021 figures).
+As an unqualified teacher, you will be paid a taxable income starting from £21,731.
 The school will cover the cost of your training to become a qualified teacher too.
-Please note that you will only be considered for this route with significant previous school experience, ideally in a teaching capacity.
+Please note that you will only be considered for this route with significant previous school experience, usually in a teaching capacity.

 Yes!
 Some subjects are eligible for a tax-free bursary.
 This does not have to be paid back.
 The amount of funding depends on the subject you intend to teach (not your degree subject), your degree classification or highest relevant academic qualification.
 You do not need to apply for a bursary – if you are enrolled on a non-salaried postgraduate course and meet the eligibility criteria, Mid Essex ITT will apply on your behalf, and you will begin receiving payments in the October of your first term.